yyoshiaki/ikra/README_el.md

 ## Important　about bug　2019/04/30

-A serious bug has been found and fixed that could misinterpret a sample in the `tximport_R.R` of ikra.Please update it to the latest version.If you are using the old version, there is no problem with the intermediate file, so delete `tximport_R.R` copied to the same directory as` output.tsv` and experiment matrix, and execute new ikra.sh again. please.We apologize for the inconvenience.
+A serious bug has been found and fixed that could misinterpret a sample in the `tximport_R.R` of ikra.
+Please update it to the latest version.
+If you are using the old version, there is no problem with the intermediate file, so delete `tximport_R.R` copied to the same directory as `output.tsv` and experiment matrix, and execute new ikra.sh again, please.
+We apologize for the inconvenience.

 ## Usage